django-tastypie/django-tastypie/docs/serialization.rst

 * plist (see http://explorapp.com/biplist/)

 Not everyone wants to install or support all the serialization options.
-If you would list to customize the list of supported formats for your entire site the :ref:`TASTYPIE_DEFAULT_FORMATS setting <settings.TASTYPIE_DEFAULT_FORMATS>` allows you to set the default format list site-wide.
+If you would like to customize the list of supported formats for your entire site the :ref:`TASTYPIE_DEFAULT_FORMATS setting <settings.TASTYPIE_DEFAULT_FORMATS>` allows you to set the default format list site-wide.